openinsight-proj/OpenInsight/README.md

 # Scenarios
 ## 1. Clickhouse
-You only choose Clickhouse for Logging & Tracing & Metrics(In the Future) store.
+You only choose Clickhouse for Logging & Tracing & Metrics store.

 With OpenInsight configuration:
 ```yaml